-7. Archeology-A Phase I archeological survey was conducted on this 333-acre property in December 2004.
+A Phase I archeological survey was conducted on this 333-acre property in December 2004.
 Three historic archeological sites were identified, 18PR739, 18PR740, and 18PR741.
 The archeological contractor recommended that these sites were not eligible for inclusion on the National Register of Historic Places and that no further archeological work was necessary.
 A draft report was reviewed and staff concurred that no further archeological work was required on the Wolfe Farm property.
 A final report, Phase I Archaeological Survey of the Wolfe Farm Property, Prince George's County, Maryland, County Plan No. 4-04099 was submitted in July 2005 and was accepted by staff by a letter dated August 18, 2005.
-Therefore, no further archeological work is required at the county level for this property.
+Therefore, no further archeological work is required at the County level for this property.

 However, Section 106 review may require archeological survey for state or federal agencies.

-Section 106 of the National Historic Preservation Act requires federal agencies to take into account the effects of their undertakings on historic properties, to include archeological sites.
+Section 106 of the National Historic Preservation Act requires Federal agencies to take into account the effects of their undertakings on historic properties, to include archeological sites.
 This review is required when state or federal monies, or federal permits are required for a project.

-8. Existing Approved Conditions-As previously noted, the adopted resolution of approval contains 31 conditions.
-A number of these conditions related to the signature approval of both the preliminary plan and the woodland conservation plan.
-Because those plans received signature approval, most of those conditions are no longer applicable or have a new requirement associated with the new plan.
+16. Existing Approved Conditions-A number of the previously approved conditions related to the signature approval of both the preliminary plan and the woodland conservation plan.
+Because those plans received signature approval prior to the reconsideration request, most of those conditions are no longer applicable or have a new requirement associated with the new plan.